vskelton/PokeDex/README.md

 Key features include loading data from an external API, veiwing a list of Pokemon, and when clicking on a Pokemon, you will be able to view additional details on the Pokemon.

-Bootstrap was also implementaed to help a cleaner and usable design.
+Bootstrap was also implemented to help a cleaner and usable design.